 All but 158 feet of the 4.19-mile-long portion of the F-B LGA alignment would be adjacent to the UPRR tracks.
-Parts of this alignment cross lands designated for industrial, commercial, and other (i.e., transportation) uses.
+Parts of this segment cross lands designated for industrial, commercial, and other (i.e., transportation) uses.
 This portion of the F-B LGA alignment would substantially increase the intensity of the use of this land.
 Because the HSR alignment would be adjacent to the UPRR tracks, the conversion of industrial and commercial land would not substantially change the pattern and intensity of the use of adjacent land and would be consistent with adjacent land uses.

-Because the HSR alignment would be adjacent to the UPRR tracks, the conversion of industrial and commercial planned land uses would not substantially change the pattern and intensity of the use of adjacent land and would be consistent with adjacent land uses.
+Because the HSR alignment would be adjacent to the UPRR tracks, the conversion of industrial and commercial land would not substantially change the pattern and intensity of the use of adjacent land and would be consistent with adjacent land uses.
 Therefore, the land use impacts would be less than significant under CEQA.
-Therefore, CEQA does not require any mitigation.